MJKWoolnough/limage/README.md

 func (l Layer) SubImage(r image.Rectangle) image.Image
 ```
 SubImage returns an image representing the portion of the image p visible
 through r.
-The returned value shares pixels with the original image
+The returned value shares pixels with the original image.

 #### func (Layer) SubImageLayer